 Best things to do with kids in NYC

-Though 750,000 visitors pass through its doors daily, the celestial ceiling above Grand Central Station’s main terminal has the power to practically stop time.
+Though 750,000 visitors pass through its doors daily, Grand Central Station’s celestial ceiling in the main terminal has the power to practically stop time.
 But despite its beautiful, dark green hue and portrayal of the traditional zodiac, there’s just one problem: It’s technically inaccurate.
 Shortly after its installation in 1913, a visitor noticed certain astronomical inconsistencies, for instance, the placement of Orion.
 Kids, however—unless they’ve just finished a particularly intensive constellation unit in school—will be awed nonetheless.

 Consider this park NYC’s best example of recycling on a mega scale.
 Built atop an abandoned train track, the High Line offers more than 20 blocks worth of car- and bike-free strolling.
 Besides plenty of seating and a killer view of the Meatpacking District and Chelsea, there are fun opportunities for little ones such as monthly family festivals, partnerships with schools and camps as well as teen programs.

 The American Museum of Natural History isn’t just home to wonderfully colossal dinosaur, sea creature and artifact displays—it’s also home to the Rose Center for Earth and Space, a glass enclosure that houses the stunning 87-foot-diameter Hayden Sphere.
 Families can explore the 13-billion–year history of the universe, pick up cool facts about planets, stars and galaxies and watch space shows.
 The Museum collaborates with NASA to keep all of its visual maps up to date.